-Tom Hanks—who turns 61 years old today—is one of the most accomplished actors on the planet, with two Academy Awards for Best Actor.
-He’s also known as being one of the nicest human beings in show business (definitely not someone who would pocket your student ID).
-As you can imagine, Hanks’ services are requested often, but even a benevolent soul like Hanks cannot say "yes" to every single movie he's offered.
-In honor of his birthday, we're looking back at some of Hanks' lost roles.
+Tom Hanks is one of the most accomplished actors on the planet, with two Best Actor Oscars to prove it.
+He’s also known as one of the nicest human beings in Hollywood.
+As you can imagine, Hanks’s services are in high demand, but even a benevolent soul like Hanks cannot say "yes" to every single project he is offered.
+So let's take a look back at some of Hanks's lost roles.

-In 2005, Police Academy creator Paul Maslansky claimed that the producers’ wish list for Mahoney read, in no particular order: Michael Keaton, Tom Hanks, and Judge Reinhold.
+In 2005, Police Academy creator Paul Maslansky claimed that the filmmakers's wish list for the role of Mahoney read, in no particular order: Michael Keaton, Tom Hanks, and Judge Reinhold.
 Steven Guttenberg ended up with the part.

-Director Rob Reiner talked to Hanks about playing Harry, as well as Albert Brooks, Richard Dreyfuss, and Michael Keaton.
+Director Rob Reiner talked to Hanks about playing Harry in When Harry Met Sally..., as well as Albert Brooks, Richard Dreyfuss, and Michael Keaton.
 Meg Ryan and Billy Crystal had immediate chemistry, and the rest is cinema (and delicatessen) history.

-According to Jeff Ryan’s book Super Mario: How Nintendo Conquered America, Hanks was hired to play Mario before he was fired for Bob Hoskins, who was asking for less money anyway.
-Hanks won his Oscars in the movies Philadelphia and Forrest Gump, which came out the same year and the year after as Super Mario Bros., a film that was universally panned and Hoskins later called his biggest disappointment in life.
+According to Jeff Ryan’s book Super Mario: How Nintendo Conquered America, Hanks was hired to play Mario before he was fired and replaced by Bob Hoskins, who was asking for less money anyway.
+Hanks won his first Best Actor Oscar for his role in 1993's Philadelphia (the second one came a year later, for Forrest Gump), which came out the same year as Super Mario Bros.—a film that was universally panned and Hoskins later called his biggest disappointment in life.

 Director Harold Ramis admitted in a 2009 Q&A that he initially wanted Hanks to play Phil Connors.
 Hanks later told Ramis he made the right choice in Bill Murray, saying, "Audiences would have been sitting there waiting for me to become nice, because I always play nice.
 But Bill’s such a miserable S.O.B. on- and offscreen, you didn’t know what was going to happen."